Bill Lomas

 William Lomas (8 March 1928 – 14 August 2007) was an English Grand Prix motorcycle road racer.
 He was a two-time World Champion and a two-time Isle of Man TT winner.
 He won the 1955 and 1956 350cc world championship as a member of the Moto Guzzi factory racing team.
 In the 1956 season, he rode the famous V8 Moto Guzzi Grand Prix race bike.
 Lomas was also an accomplished trials rider.

-He died in Mansfield, England on 14 August 2007 from complications following a heart attack.
+Lomas died in Mansfield, England on 14 August 2007 from complications following a heart attack.